true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 # Management System and Inventory

-Content is one the way!!!!!
+Content is on the way!!!!!
 ===========================